Omar-Alme/marketing-agency/README.md

             ![NavBar Mobile Open](documentation/navbar_mobile_open.png) -->
 ### Hero Section
  + #### First Section
-    - Seperated into two column sections usising grid.
+    - Seperated into two column sections using grid.
 One column is the textarea with the heading and paragraph and a call to action button.
 The other is the image area.
        - Goal of Section
           - Shows the user main purpose of the website.
           - Explains the service the website offers